-Michael Cohen to testify at grand jury as likely Trump indictment looms
+Michael Cohen to Testify at Grand Jury as Likely Trump Indictment Looms

 NEW YORK — Michael Cohen, the former fixer who for years did Donald Trump’s dirty work, is expected to testify before a Manhattan grand jury next week, a sign that prosecutors are poised to indict the former president for his role in paying hush money to a porn star, according to people with knowledge of the matter.

-The Manhattan District Attorney’s Office has questioned at least seven other people before the grand jury hearing evidence about the hush money deal, according to several other people with knowledge of the inquiry, potentially making Cohen the last witness.
+The Manhattan district attorney’s office has questioned at least seven other people before the grand jury hearing evidence about the hush money deal, according to several other people with knowledge of the inquiry, potentially making Cohen the last witness.

 Once he has testified, nearly every crucial player in the hush money matter will have appeared before the grand jury — with the exception of the porn star herself, Stormy Daniels, who may not be called to testify.